zalmoxisus/redux-devtools-extension/docs/API/Methods.md

 ## Communicate with the extension directly

-> Note that this API is still excremental and is subject to future changes.
+> Note that this API is still experimental and is subject to future changes.

 Use the following methods of `window.__REDUX_DEVTOOLS_EXTENSION__`: